 This chapter is applicable only if pursuing Preservation funding through Risk of Loss Due to Critical Physical Needs.
-Refer to the Multifamily 2018 Housing Tax Credit Self-Scoring Worksheet and 2017 Request for Proposals Deferred Loan Priority Checklist to determine eligibility requirements.
+Refer to the current Multifamily Housing Tax Credit Self-scoring Worksheet and Request for Proposals Deferred Loan Priority Checklist available at the Application Resources for Multifamily Financing webpage to determine eligibility requirements.
 Applicants claiming Risk of Loss Due to Critical Physical Needs must determine (by third party assessment) the following:

 - A. Whether or not there are any Critical Physical Needs.
-Critical Physical Needs are deficiencies that if left unattended will likely jeopardize the property's federal assistance. - B. Whether or not repair/replacement of major physical plant components (including Critical Physical Needs) that have been identified will result in 15+ years of sustained operations. - C. Whether or not identified scope of Critical Physical Needs exceeds the available reserves by at least \$5,000 per unit
+Critical Physical Needs are deficiencies that if left unattended will likely jeopardize the property's federal assistance. - B. Whether or not repair/replacement of major physical plant components (including Critical Physical Needs) that have been identified will result in 15+ years of sustained operations. - C. Whether or not identified scope of Critical Physical Needs exceeds the available reserves by at least \$5,000 per unit.